 - This is a new procedure that can be done without making cuts.
 A special camera on a flexible tool (endoscope) is passed down through your mouth and into your esophagus.

-- Using this tool, the doctor will put small clips in place at the point the esophagus meets the stomach.
+- Using this tool, the doctor will put small clips in place at the point where the esophagus meets the stomach.
 These clips help prevent food or stomach acid from backing up.

 Why the Procedure Is Performed